-Drama develops creativity, self-awareness, self-esteem and teamwork as well as providing our students with opportunities to perform.
+Drama and the Performing Arts develop creativity, self-awareness, self-esteem and teamwork as well as providing our students with opportunities to perform.
 It is a unique tool to explore and express human feelings and assist in the development of imagination, self-expression and confidence.

 Drama is the enactment of real and imagined events through role-play and performance.
 It enables individuals and groups to explore, shape and represent ideas, feelings and their consequences in symbolic or dramatic form.

 What do students study in Drama - Performing Arts?

 Key Stage 3 Curriculum Overview

 Spring: Script work: The Twits.

 Autumn: History of musical theatre.